Model Provider Routing Gate

 Why this matters

-That is valuable to a frontier lab, an AI coding platform, a cloud platform, or a security vendor because it reduces the buyer friction around letting agents use powerful models on real enterprise context.
+That is valuable to a frontier lab, an AI coding platform, a cloud platform, or a security vendor because it reduces the reviewer friction around letting agents use powerful models on real enterprise context.

 MCP examples